jakejones2/nc-news-app/README.md

 - Built a test suite
 - Research custom hooks and break up some larger components
 - Get better at React!
+- The modals look very old fashioned.
+Make them smaller, and appearing by the click.
+Maybe no need to dim the page?
+- check usage of 'fit-content' vs 'auto' in CSS.